kayfuku/deploy-ml-model-on-Heroku-with-FastAPI/model_card.md

 ## Evaluation Data
 • I used 5 folds cross validation with some combinations of parameters grid search and chose the best model using F1 score.

 ## Metrics
 • The model was evaluated based on F1 score, which uses Precision and Recall.
 • Evaluation on test data.
+The test data was 20% of the entire dataset.
 |Precision|Recall|F1 score|
 |:-:|:-:|:-:|
 |0.767|0.622|0.687|